Grand Theft Auto V review

 Grand Theft Auto V Review

-Grand Theft Auto V is an application developed by .
+Grand Theft Auto V is an app created by .
 Grand Theft Auto V was first published on .
-The app is accessible on Steam.
+It is available for Steam.

 When a young street hustler, a retired bank robber and a terrifying psychopath find themselves entangled with some of the most frightening and deranged elements of the criminal underworld, the U.S. government and the entertainment industry, they must pull off a series of dangerous heists to survive in a ruthless city in which they can trust nobody, least of all each other.